 The recent Federal judge’s injunction against LinkedIn that it can’t stop bots accessing its public data could turn out to be a landmark moment for the commercial use of the data on the net.
 It was a nuanced interpretation of the law keeping up with the reality of the rapid webification of the real world.
-It is still early stages regarding the result of that specific lawsuit, but the directions and arguments bode well to clarify the gray area of legality associated with internet data and commercial use.
+It is still early stages regarding the result of that specific lawsuit, but the directions and arguments bode well to clarify the gray area of legality of scraping websites associated with internet data and commercial use.

 “Digital transformation — the use of technology to radically improve performance or reach of enterprises.”